WestleyK/drive-mounting-script/README.md

 Or you can run the script <br>
 `$ ./mount-driver-vX.X.sh` <br>
 <br>

+## User inerface:

-Then select the number that corresponds with the drive you want to mount/unmount, <br>
+After you run the script or command you can select a number that corresponds with the drive, <br>
 For example, you want to mount the first option, so type `1` <br>

 ```